 1. Support Open Science with Open Source Tools

-The Open Science Framework (OSF), the flagship COS platform, is a web application that supports research workflow.
-The OSF supports: archiving and preservation of research materials and data, version control for scientific materials, registering projects (tagging a version at a particularly important point in the workflow), forking scientific materials and other incentives for sharing and open practice, and integration or linking of services through APIs.
+OSF, the flagship COS platform, is a web application that supports research workflow.
+OSF supports: archiving and preservation of research materials and data, version control for scientific materials, registering projects (tagging a version at a particularly important point in the workflow), forking scientific materials and other incentives for sharing and open practice, and integration or linking of services through APIs.

 Visit our projects on Github